Context Engineering

 agent

-.set_request_prompt("input", "Give one deployment recommendation")
+.set_request_prompt("input", "Give me one deployment suggestion")

-.output({"advice": ("str", "One-line advice")})
+.output({"advice": ("str", "one-line advice")})

 .start()